-Upon returning from our most recent Walt Disney World vacation a few years ago, it became apparent that we needed more Disney in our lives and we needed it now.
-After looking at DVC for over a month, we pulled the trigger on a 160pt. resale contract to AKV with plans to add 50pts. direct to earn our coveted blue card.
+Upon returning from our most recent Walt Disney World vacation a few years ago, it became apparent that we needed more Disney in our lives, and we needed it now.
+After looking at DVC for over a month, we pulled the trigger on a 160 point resale contract to AKV with plans to add 50 points direct to earn our coveted blue card.

 Now, I have never researched the topic, but I find it insane that this section of state code exists in a state that can’t really have many timeshares (if any).
-Rather than bore you with the detailed legal description, I will get right to the point.
-This section of code mandates that all timeshare properties that are desired to be sold in the state of West Virginia be both registered and pay a per unit (room) fee on a yearly basis.
-To make a long story short, since AKV is considered a sold out resort, it was no longer registered and we couldn’t buy it direct.
+Rather than bore you with a detailed legal description, I will get right to the point.
+This section of code mandates that all timeshare properties that are desired to be sold in the state of West Virginia be registered and pay a per unit (room) fee yearly.
+To make a long story short, since AKV is considered a sold-out resort, it was no longer registered, and we couldn’t buy it direct.

 Amy and I went through a wide range of emotions at this point.
-We laughed, cried, got mad, and even at one point considered moving because of this insane section of code.
-While we easily could have spent more money and bought one of the active DVC properties being sold and registered with the state, that was not in our budget and we wanted Animal Kingdom.
-Not thinking much of it days later, I suggested to Amy that she write an email to Disney nicely explaining our frustrations.
+We laughed, cried, got mad, and even considered moving because of this insane section of code at one point.
+While we easily could have spent more money and bought one of the active DVC properties being sold and registered with the state, that was not in our budget, and we wanted Animal Kingdom.
+Not thinking much of it, days later, I suggested to Amy that she write an email to Disney nicely explaining our frustrations.